RULES AND REGUATION

 h) If the opposing team is not iced at the end of the first period, a 4-0 win will be awarded to the team present.

 i) In the event of a tie at the end of the regulation time, during regular games, a `Shoot out of 3 equal shots per team will be called.
 If it is tied after 3 equal shots, a sudden death shoot out will be used to break the tie (1 shooter at a time until a winner is declared) A full rotation of players on the team will be completed before the same players can shoot again…

-j) MERCY RULE: If there is a 10 goal `spread any time during the last 10 minutes of regular games, the game shall be called.
+j) MERCY RULE: If there is a 10 goal `spread any time during regular games, the game shall be called.

 k) At the conclusion of each game, the visiting team shall exit the ice first.
 The home team shall remain at their respective bench area until instructed by the referee to exit.

 A 1 CHAMPIONSHIP GAME: will consist 3 – 20 minute straight time periods.

 Stop time will be used, if there is a 2 goal spread in the last 2 minutes of the second period in the A1 championship game.